wentasah/novaboot/README.md

 # DESCRIPTION

-This program makes it easier to boot NOVA or other operating system (OS) in different environments.
-It reads a so called novaboot script and uses it either to boot the OS in an emulator (e.g. in qemu) or to generate the configuration for a specific bootloader and optionally to copy the necessary binaries and other needed files to proper locations, perhaps on a remote server.
-In case the system is actually booted, its serial output is redirected to standard output if that is possible.
+This program makes it easier to boot NOVA or other operating system (OS) on different targets (machines or emulators).
+It reads a so called novaboot script, that specifies the boot configuration, and setups the target to boot that configuration.
+Setting up the target means to generate the bootloader configuration files, deploy the binaries and other needed files to proper locations, perhaps on a remote boot server and reset the target.
+Then, target's serial output is redirected to standard output if that is possible.

 A typical way of using novaboot is to make the novaboot script executable and set its first line to _\#!/usr/bin/env novaboot_.
 Then, booting a particular OS configuration becomes the same as executing a local program - the novaboot script.

-With `novaboot` you can:
+For example, with `novaboot` you can:

 1. Run an OS in Qemu.
 This is the default action when no other action is specified by command line switches.
 Thus running `novaboot ./script`